 Their first release was from 2009 – a 66% Syrah and 34% Cabernet Sauvignon blend.
 The core of their wine is from what they call the Communication Block – a slightly more than half an acre of Cabernet Sauvignon growing towards the upper most part of their vineyard – a few minutes walk to to the true summit of Mt.
 Veeder (still marked with a geological survey marker from 1929).

-Their 2009 Red Wine is slightly above 15% alcohol but is crafted so that the higher alcohol is not noticeable within the wine – the Derr’s appreciate the acidic backbone that grapes from their property produce in wines.
+The 2009 Lampyridae Red Wine is slightly above 15% alcohol but is crafted so that the higher alcohol is not noticeable within the wine – the Derr’s appreciate the acidic backbone that grapes from their property produce in wines.
 This wine certainly has a mouth watering acidity.
 The nose is elegant and dominated by red fruit aromas including cranberry, raspberry and initially a puff of dust or a gravel component.
 As the wine breathes more red fruit dominates.
 The mouth feel is soft upon entry with broadly distributed and fairly fine tannins anchoring a long finish.

 Ashley has a background in entomology (studying insects) and the name “Firefly” was initially proposed but a large entity was already selling wine under this name.
 Reaching to her past studies she came up with Lampyridae – the Latin word for a “family” of insects commonly called fireflies.
 This ties in remarkably well with their location.
 At night they can look down on much of the “Valley of the Moon” in Sonoma County and see the twinkling lights from each of the towns far below.